COSIMA/regional-mom6/docs/angle_calculation.md

 # Rotation and angle calculation in regional-mom6 using MOM6 Angle Calculation

-This document explains the implementation of MOM6 angle calculation in regional-mom6, which is the process by which regional-mom6 calculates the angle of curved hgrids.
+Here we explain the implementation of MOM6 angle calculation in regional-mom6, which is the process by which regional-mom6 calculates the angle of curved horizontal grids (``hgrids``).

 **Issue:** MOM6 doesn't actually use the user-provided "angle_dx" field in input hgrids, but internally calculates the angle.